crstn-a/OOP-Machine-Problem/README.md

 charge of any vehicle is seating capacity * 100.
 If Vehicle is Bus instance, we need to add an extra 10% on full fare as a maintenance charge.
 So total fare for bus instance will become the final amount = total fare + 10% of the total fare.

-Note: The bus seating capacity is 50. so, the final fare amount should be 5500.
+<br> Note: The bus seating capacity is 50. so, the final fare amount should be 5500.
 You need to override the fare() method of a Vehicle class in Bus class.
 See method override/polymorphism section on w3schools PHP OOP tutorials.